g-dolphin/WorldCarbonPricingDatabase/README.md

 The initial dataset development focused on IPCC sectors (and sub-sectors therein) 1.
 Energy and 2.
 Industrial Processes and Product Use.
 More specifically, I recorded information on sub-sectors of category 1A (Fuel Combustion Activities), 1B2 (Fugitive Emissions from Fuels - Oil and Natural Gas) and 2A1 (Cement Production).
 Information on carbon pricing mechanisms in other sectors has, so far, not been systematically recorded.
 This focus is the result of a decision criterion: availability of comprehensive standardized international CO_2 emissions data for a given IPCC sector.
 An extension of records to other IPCC sectors would be a welcome addition to the dataset and will be pursued as time and resources allow.

+### Contributing to the dataset: step-by-step guidance

+Contributions to the dataset are greatly appreciated.
+Please bear in mind the following principles:
+1. Updates to the dataset should be accurate and traceable.
+All proposed updates must provide a complete reference to the source of information.
+2. No source is a priori excluded from the set of admissible sources but:
+    - pulicly available sources are preferred to sources subject to access restrictions;
+    - 'higher quality' sources are preferred to 'lower quality' ones.

+If you wish to contribute to the development of the dataset, please follow these steps:
+1.